Vamberk: History

 The first written mention of Vamberk is from 1341.
-It was called Waldemberg, and then shortened to Walmberg, and later to Wamberg, or in Czech Vamberk.
 In 1616, Vamberk gained town privileges.
 The town lived for centuries from lacemaking, weaving and the timber trade.
 In the late 19th and early 20th centuries, the textile, stove and meat industries developed, and Vamberk became the industrial centre of the region.

 Demographics

 Economy

 Vamberk is known for the lace production.
 The first mention of the production in Vamberk is from 1642, but the tradition is probably older.
 In the mid-17th century, Magdalena of Gramb, a Belgian owner of the Vamberk estate, introduced Belgian lace patterns and a new technique of bobbin lace making using a lace cushion or pillow.
 Vamberk became a European centre of lace-making.
 The tradition continues to this day.

 The largest employer based in the town is ESAB CZ, the world's leading manufacturer of welding and cutting equipment and welding consumables.

+Transport

+The town is situated at the crossroads of two main roads: I/11 from Hradec Králové to Šumperk and I/14 from Náchod to Ústí nad Orlicí.

+Vamberk is located on the short railway line of local importance heading from Rokytnice v Orlických horách to Doudleby nad Orlicí.